aivruu/paper-template/README.md

-# plugin-template
+# paper-template
-A Template for advanced Paper/Velocity plugins creation.
+A template for the advanced Paper plugins creation.